 Taking other medicines

-- other medicines for epilepsy, such as phenytoin, carbamazepine or sodium valproate
+- other medicines for epilepsy, such as phenytoin or carbamazepine

-- medicines used to treat swelling or high blood pressure, such as hydrochlorothiazide
+- hydrochlorothiazide (used to treat swelling or high blood pressure)

-- propranolol, a medicine used to treat high blood pressure, some heart conditions, tremors, tumour or migraine headaches
+- propranolol (used in high blood pressure, some heart conditions, tremors, tumor or migraine headaches)

-- diltiazem, a medicine used to treat hypertension and prevent angina
+- diltiazem (used to treat hypertension and prevent angina)

-- any medicine which slows down your reactions.
+- any medicine which slows your reactions (CNS depressants).
 This may include medicines to help you sleep or relieve pain, antidepressants, tranquillisers or antihistamines which can make you drowsy.

 How to take Tamate